Electronics terminologies for beginners(Basic terms, 2024)

 • Opposite charges attract each other

-Because when you rob the comb against your hair it loses electrons and the net charge on the surface of the comb becomes negative.
+Because when you rub the comb against your hair it loses electrons and the net charge on the surface of the comb becomes negative.

 When you bring this negatively charged comb to pieces of paper.
-It pushes the surface electronic of paper thus making paper the positive charged.
+It pushes the surface electrons of paper thus making paper positively charged.

-And you know opposite charges attract each other and therefore comb is able to attract the small pieces of positively charged paper.
+And you know opposite charges attract each other and therefore comb can attract the small pieces of positively charged paper.

-The above definition is simple and straightforward.
+The above definition is simple.
 Let’s try to understand electric charge at an advanced level.

 Around any electric charge, there will be an electric field just like a magnet has a magnetic field around it.